 - Represented multiple individuals in connection with FCPA investigation by DOJ and SEC of oilfield services company

-- Ongoing representation of Takata Corporation in a multi-district litigation pending in the Eastern District of Michigan relating to anticompetitive conduct in the automotive parts industry
+- Represented major Japanese manufacturer in a multi-district litigation pending in the Eastern District of Michigan relating to anticompetitive conduct in the automotive parts industry

 Law Clerk, Judge Stefan R. Underhill, United States District Court for the District of Connecticut, 2004-2005